2ndQuadrant/fixeddecimal/README.md

 implementations as in the case with NUMERIC.

 FIXEDDECIMAL has a fixed scale value, which by default is 2.
-Internally numbers are stores as the actual value multiplied by 100. e.g 50 would be stored as 5000, and 1.23 would be stored as 123.
+Internally numbers are stores as the actual value multiplied by 100. e.g. 50 would be stored as 5000, and 1.23 would be stored as 123.
 This internal representation allows very fast addition and subtraction between two fixeddecimal types.
-Multiplication between two fixeddecimal types is slighty more complex.
+Multiplication between two fixeddecimal types is slightly more complex.
 If we wanted to perform 2.00 * 3.00 in fixeddecimal, internally these numbers would be 200 and 300 respectively, so internally 200 * 300 becomes 60000, which must be divided by 100 in order to obtain the correct internal result of 600, which of course externally is 6.00.
-This method of multiplication is hazard to overflowing the internal 64bit integer type, for this reason all multiplication and division is performed using 128bit interger types.
+This method of multiplication is hazard to overflowing the internal 64bit integer type, for this reason all multiplication and division is performed using 128bit integer types.

 Internally, by default, FIXEDDECIMAL is limited to a maximum value of 92233720368547758.07 and a minimum value of -92233720368547758.08.
 If any of